stel/DOSingleton/README.md

 # DOSingleton

-DOSingleton is a subclassable Objective-C singleton for Mac OSX and iOS.
+`DOSingleton` is a subclassable Objective-C singleton for Mac OSX and iOS.

 ## Ussage

+### Copy files

+Copy the following files to your project:

+* `DOSingleton/DOSingleton.h`
+* `DOSingleton/DOSingleton.m`

+`DOSingleton` is also available on [CocoaPods](http://cocoapods.org)

+### Subclass

-You should subclass DOSingleton to make your own singleton:
+`DOSingleton` is designed for subclassing, you should subclass it to make your own singleton:

-MySingleton.h

 ``` objective-c
 #import "DOSingleton.h"